Windos/blog/content/blog/crouton-headers.md

 description = ""
 draft = false
 thumbnail = "/2018/05/thumb-4.jpg"
+images = ["/2018/05/thumb-4.jpg"]
 slug = "crouton-headers"
-summary = "Headers, introduced in the Creators Update, can be used to organize you toasts." tag = ["PowerShell", "BurntToast"] title = "Crouton #4 – Getting Your Head Around Headers"
+summary = "Headers, introduced in the Creators Update, can be used to organize you toasts." tag = ["PowerShell", "BurntToast"] title = "Crouton #4 - Getting Your Head Around Headers"
 +++